awlondon/FFT-SKG-AGI/README.md

 A confidence below 0.5 yields `("gesture")`, which the GUI displays as a simple icon instead of speech.

+The lower-level function `process_agency_gates()` returns a list of dictionaries detailing the decision for each gate.
+Each dictionary includes the gate name, the chosen decision, a confidence score when relevant and a timestamp.

 ---

 ## 🚀 Getting Started